 So what do we do, isolator or DC to DC/B2B charger?

 For us the choice is easy, DC to DC/B2B charger for 90% of electrical systems.
-We would only recommend isolators in this situation: older vehicle with AGM/lead acid battery, and willing to reduce battery lifespan.
+We would only recommend isolators in this situation: older vehicle with AGM/lead acid battery, and really want to get the cheapest option at the potential expense of battery lifespan.

 How to Wire a DC to DC/Battery to Battery Charger